roccatgaming/holiday/visit_romania.md

 ## How to get there

-Flying to Cluj-Napoca will get you in the center of the [Transylvania region](https://en.wikipedia.org/wiki/Transylvania) - where most of the best places are (except Timisoara and Bucharest)
+Flying to Cluj-Napoca will get you in the center of the [Transylvania region](https://en.wikipedia.org/wiki/Transylvania) - where most of the [best places](https://www.uncover-romania.com/attractions/by-region/transylvania) are (except Timisoara and Bucharest)
+From London Gatwick or Luton you can fly WizzAir.
+There should be also Ryanair and BlueAir from other airports, but they might land in other cities.
 * [WizzAir Airlines - low cost](https://wizzair.com/en-gb)

 ## Places to stay